 - protects the work from misuse by any other

-One can apply for patent for - industrial processes/ machines/ chemical compositions/ manufactured artifacts.
+One can apply for a patent for - industrial processes/ machines/ chemical compositions/ manufactured artefacts.

-Patent owners (individual or organisation) have a right stop other from use of their invention without permission or they may sell it.
+Patent owners (individuals or organisations) have a right to stop others from use of their invention without permission or they may sell it.

 The primary role of the patent law is to encourage innovation and commercialization of technological advances.